fluent/fluent-bit-docs/CONTRIBUTING.md

 Fluent Bit has a group of dedicated maintainers who oversee this repository, including several technical writers.
-These writers will review any pull requests you open, so don't be afraid to contribute—even if you're not a writer by trade, your suggestions are valuable, and we'll help you wrangle any stray commas.
+These writers will review any pull requests you open, so don't be afraid to contribute—even if you're not a writer by trade.
+Your suggestions are valuable, and we'll help you wrangle any stray commas.

 ## GitBook